skypjack/entt/docs/md/faq.md

 Custom entity identifiers are definitely a good idea in two cases at least:

-* If `std::uint32_t` is too large or isn't large enough for your purposes, since this is the underlying type of `entt::entity`.
+* If `std::uint32_t` isn't large enough for your purposes, since this is the underlying type of `entt::entity`.
 * If you want to avoid conflicts when using multiple registries.

-Identifiers can be defined through enum classes and custom types for which a specialization of `entt_traits` exists.
-For this purpose, `entt_traits` is also defined as a _sfinae-friendly_ class template.<br/>
+Identifiers can be defined through enum classes and class types that define an `entity_type` member of type `std::uint32_t` or `std::uint64_t`.<br/>
 In fact, this is a definition equivalent to that of `entt::entity`:

 ```cpp
 enum class entity: std::uint32_t {};
 ```

-In theory, integral types can also be used as entity identifiers, even though this may break in future and isn't recommended in general.
+There is no limit to the number of identifiers that can be defined.

 ## Warning C4307: integral constant overflow